The Evolution of Natural Language Models: Understanding Their Impact on AI

 Pre-training has become the dominant approach:

-BERT-style models excel at comprehension through bidirectional context
+BERT-style models excel at comprehension through bidirectional context.

-GPT-style models excel at generation through autoregressive modeling
+GPT-style models excel at generation through autoregressive modeling.

 Real-World Applications